 Cash and cash equivalents, derivative assets and noncurrent deposits are held with counterparties with high external credit ratings.
 The credit quality of these financial assets is considered to be high grade.
 Impairment on cash and cash equivalents, derivative assets and noncurrent deposits has been measured on a 12-month ECL basis and reflects the short maturities of the exposures.
-The Group considers that its cash and cash equivalents, derivative assets and noncurrent deposits have low credit risk based on the external credit ratings of its counterparties.
+The Group considers that its cash and cash equivalents, derivative assets and noncurrent cedit ratings of its counterparties.